Initial Setup

 Create a light-activated fan!
 Write a program that will adjust the servo's speed based on input from the light sensor.
 The brighter it is, the faster the servo should spin.

-Create a tilt-activated motor!
-Write a program that adjusts the servo's speed based on input from the accelerometer.
+Create a tilt-activated motor with NeoPixel light tilt indicators!
+Write a program that continuously adjusts the servo's speed based on input from the accelerometer.
 If the device is tipped to the left, the servo should spin counterclockwise.
 If it's tipped to the right, the servo should spin clockwise.
 The more it's tipped, the faster the servo should spin.

 Verify this with your instructor.
 This is part of your grade!
-You must complete all the robot activities!
+You must complete all the robot activities before the end of Lab 3.